-Azure Defender for SQL alerts are available in Security Center's alerts page, the machine's security page, the Azure Defender dashboard, or through the direct link in the alert emails.
+Microsoft Defender for SQL alerts are available in Defender for Cloud's alerts page, the machine's security page, the workload protections dashboard, or through the direct link in the alert emails.

-To view alerts, select Security alerts from Security Center's menu and select an alert.
+To view alerts, select Security alerts from Defender for Cloud's menu and select an alert.

 Alerts are designed to be self-contained, with detailed remediation steps and investigation information in each one.
-You can investigate further by using other Azure Security Center and Azure Sentinel capabilities for a broader view:
+You can investigate further by using other Microsoft Defender for Cloud and Microsoft Sentinel capabilities for a broader view:

 - Enable SQL Server's auditing feature for further investigations.
-If you're an Azure Sentinel user, you can upload the SQL auditing logs from the Windows Security Log events to Sentinel and enjoy a rich investigation experience.
+If you're a Microsoft Sentinel user, you can upload the SQL auditing logs from the Windows Security Log events to Sentinel and enjoy a rich investigation experience.
 Learn more about SQL Server Auditing.

-- To improve your security posture, use Security Center's recommendations for the host machine indicated in each alert.
+- To improve your security posture, use Defender for Cloud's recommendations for the host machine indicated in each alert.
 This will reduce the risks of future attacks.

-FAQ - Azure Defender for SQL servers on machines
+FAQ - Microsoft Defender for SQL servers on machines

-If I enable this Azure Defender plan on my subscription, are all SQL servers on the subscription protected?
+If I enable this Microsoft Defender plan on my subscription, are all SQL servers on the subscription protected?

-No. To defend a SQL Server deployment on an Azure Virtual Machine, or a SQL Server running on an Azure Arc enabled machine, Azure Defender requires both of the following:
+No. To defend a SQL Server deployment on an Azure virtual machine, or a SQL Server running on an Azure Arc-enabled machine, Defender for Cloud requires the following:

 - a Log Analytics agent on the machine

-- the relevant Log Analytics workspace to have the Azure Defender for SQL solution enabled
+- the relevant Log Analytics workspace to have the Microsoft Defender for SQL solution enabled

 The subscription status, shown in the SQL server page in the Azure portal, reflects the default workspace status and applies to all connected machines.
-Only the SQL servers on hosts with a Log Analytics agent reporting to that workspace are protected by Azure Defender.
+Only the SQL servers on hosts with a Log Analytics agent reporting to that workspace are protected by Defender for Cloud.